 The Card of the Day: The King of Swords

 The King of Swords appears to be a stern man.
-In fact for many he is the archetype of "The Man."
-(The societal structures that unconsciously direct us to assume our place).
-The King of Swords card asks us to examine how we might be limiting ourselves based on our own prejudices and assumptions.
+In fact, for many he is the archetype of The Man (The societal structures that unconsciously direct us to assume our place).
+The King of Swords asks us to examine how we might be limiting ourselves based on our own assumptions.